Know anything about oceanography?

 In the 1840s and 1850s Maury made discovery after discovery, becoming world famous in the process.
 Among his many theories that later turned out to be true is the idea that water (not land) lies beneath the North Pole.
 In 1853 he organized an international conference of seafaring nations in Belgium in which he asked every ship of every nation to gather and share data on their voyages.
 The event was a success, and the information gathered as a result was used to chart the seas.

-In 1861, he resigned his position as head of the U. S. Naval Observatory because of the Civil War.
-He died in 1873.
+In 1861, he resigned his position as head of the U. S. Naval Observatory because he sided with the Confederacy during the Civil War.
+In fact, during the war he was head of the Confederacy’s “torpedo” building operations (what they used to call torpedoes are now called mines).